ffiori/tiger-compiler/README.md

     $ export PATH="/path/to/toolchain/bin:$PATH"

-You can use the compiler to generate RISC-V assembler and then use gcc to assemble it and link it into an ELF binary.
+You can use the compiler to generate RISC-V assembler.
+It will then use `riscv64-linux-gcc` to assemble it and link it into an ELF binary.

     $ ./tiger program.tig
-    $ riscv64-linux-gcc prog.s runtime.c -static

 To run this program without a RISC-V system running a GNU/Linux system, you can use [rv8](https://rv8.io/) (see "Building rv8" for build and